-I mentioned as an aside in a blog post last week that I monitored the conviction of the at-fault driver in a wrongful death car accident case that I have.
+I mentioned in a blog post last week that I monitored the conviction of the at-fault driver in a wrongful death car accident case that I have.
 The case was in District Court in Essex.
 Judge Martha Russell presided over the case.
 She’s a new judge and a good one who was obviously very experienced in dealing with criminal cases.

 Judge Russell was very patient with unrepresented defendants.
-She displayed not an ounce of superiority or contempt in dealing with defendants who offered stories that were sometimes a bit worthy of contempt.
-If you are a judge out there and you are trying to impress me (oh, it is a long line, I’m sure), treat the parties and, if you don’t mind, the lawyers, the same way you would if you did not have all of the power in the room.
-They say you can learn a lot about people by the way they handle adversity.
+She displayed not an ounce of superiority or contempt in dealing with defendants who offered stories that were sometimes worthy of contempt.
+If you are a judge out there and you are trying to impress me (oh, it is a long line, I’m sure), treat the parties and, if you don’t mind, the lawyers, the same way you would if you did not have all the power in the room.
+They say you can learn a lot about people they handle adversity.
 I think you can learn more about someone by how handle power.

 Keene Trial Consulting has a post on this subject: Tattoos: When Should You Clean Up Your Witness?
 Douglas Keene writes that the goal of a trial lawyer in presenting their client is to “help the jury see the witness as ‘kind of like me’ or ‘someone I can trust.'”

 The post was inspired by a Florida court’s order to require the state to pay for a cosmetologist to hide tattoos before trial on a defendant’s face and neck.
 What’s the big deal about a few tattoos in 2010?
 Well, these tattoos included a swastika and an obscene word.
-Any lawyer trying to present a client as “someone I can trust” is going to have an uphill battle with those tattoos.
+Any lawyer trying to present a client as “someone I can trust” will have an uphill battle with those tattoos.

 How Lawyers Should Dress